katherinegerot/ProjectEuler/README.md

 **Can anyone solve the problems?**

 The problems range in difficulty and for many the experience is inductive chain learning.
 That is, by solving one problem it will expose you to a new concept that allows you to undertake a previously inaccessible problem.
 So the determined participant will slowly but surely work his/her way through every problem.

-**What next?**

-In order to track your progress it is necessary to setup an account and have Cookies enabled.
-If you already have an account then Login, otherwise please Register – it's completely free!

-However, as the problems are challenging then you may wish to view the Problems before registering.